Nojembre/RaWSubmodTestBuild/README.md

 -Anaxes shipyard level increased from 3 to 5.
 -Squad leaders are now the last one standing from their squad.
 -Ground shields and turbolasers now require 2 other buildings on that planet before they can be built.
+-Lowered ground land capacity from 30 to 20 to help prevent crashes.
+-Moved Mar Tuuk starting spawn on big GC's to Ryloth.
+-Moved Trench starting spawn on big GC's to Christophsis.

 -Increased AI combat power of Lucrehulk in an attempt to decrease spam.
 -Increased AI combat power of VSD in an attempt to decrease spam.